-For Individual (Self & Peer) Assessment, the assessment criteria include contribution to interaction, quality of inputs, and understanding of role.
+For Individual (Self & Peer) Assessment, the assessment criteria include integrity and ethics, governance, strategic perspective, adding value, judgment and decision-making, teamwork, communication and commitment.

 The results of the assessment would form the basis of the NC's recommendation to the Board for the re-election of Directors at the next AGM.